European-XFEL/Karabo/doc/howto/scpiDevice.rst

 A Complete Example
 ------------------

-Here is a complte example of expected parameters for a Start/Stop device:
+Here is a complete example of expected parameters for a Start/Stop device:

 .. code-block:: python